-02.03.01 Safety Management System (SMS) - Management is responsible for an effective SMS, but management and staff is responsible for making operations safer.

-02.03.02 The Safety Management System is proactive in identifying risks and eliminating injuries to personnel and patients and damage to equipment.
-A Safety Management System includes:

-- 1. A statement of policy commitment from the accountable executive - 2.
+- 02.03.01 Safety Management System (SMS) Management is responsible for development of an effective SMS and training all staff. , but Both management and staff is are responsible for making operations safer. - 1.
+The designated safety director(s)/officer(s) receives formal safety related training pertinent to the program's scope of services. - 02.03.02 The Safety Management System is proactive in identifying risks and eliminating injuries to personnel and patients and damage to equipment.
+A Safety Management System includes: A Safety Management System includes the four components of Safety Policy, Safety Risk Management, Safety Assurance and Safety Promotion.
+Several elements of these components include: - 1.
+A statement of policy commitment from the accountable executive - 2.
 A risk identification process and risk management plan that include a non-punitive system for employees to report hazards, risks and safety concerns - 3.
 A system to track, trend and mitigate errors or hazards - 4.
 A system to track and document incident root cause analysis - 5.
 A safety manual (electronic or hard copy) - 6.
-A system to audit and review organizational policy and procedures, ongoing safety training for all personnel (including managers), a system of pro-active and reactive procedures to insure compliance, etc.

-02.03.03 There is evidence of management's decisive response to non-compliance in adverse safety or risk situations.

-- 1. Senior management must establish a process to identify risk escalation to ensure that safety and risk issues are addressed by the appropriate level of management up to and including the senior level. - 2.
+A system to audit and review organizational policy and procedures, ongoing safety training for all personnel (including managers), a system of pro-active and reactive procedures to insure compliance, etc. - 02.03.03 There is evidence of management's decisive response to non-compliance in adverse safety or risk situations. - 1.
+Senior management must establish a process to identify risk escalation to ensure that safety and risk issues are addressed by the appropriate level of management up to and including the senior level. - 2.
 Operational Risk Assessment tools must include but not be limited to issues such as transport acceptance that includes tools for assessing vehicle operator and crew alertness and fatigue; aviation decision making; clinical, operational, and logistical considerations; country risk assessment for international operations; and surface transport weather/risk considerations.
 Risk assessment tool(s) are used for all patient transports, search and rescue, public relations, training, maintenance and repositioning events/transports.